Rqcker/eai2024/README.md

-### Topic Modelling Research in the Digital Circular Electrochemical Economy (DCEE) Project
+### 🌍🔍 Topic Modelling Research in the Digital Circular Electrochemical Economy (DCEE) Project

 The Topic Modelling research repository for the Digital Circular Electrochemical Economy (DCEE) project at Heriot-Watt University.
 This research is funded by Digital Circular Electrochemical Economy ([EP/V042432/1](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/V042432/1)), and the UK Research and Innovation (UKRI) Interdisciplinary Centre for Circular Chemical Economy ([EP/V011863/1](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/V011863/1) and [EP/V011863/2](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/V011863/2)).
 In response to this call, we have united a cross-disciplinary team of leading researchers from three UK universities: Imperial College London, Loughborough University, and Heriot-Watt University.

-### Data and Results
+### 📊 Data and Results

-The datasets and experimental results will be made publicly available following the [EPSRC Data Storage Policy](https://www.ukri.org/who-we-are/epsrc/our-policies-and-standards/policy-framework-on-research-data/principles/) and [GDPR Regulations](https://gdpr-info.eu/).
+The datasets and experimental results will be made publicly available following the 🔐 [EPSRC Data Storage Policy](https://www.ukri.org/who-we-are/epsrc/our-policies-and-standards/policy-framework-on-research-data/principles/) and 📜 [GDPR Regulations](https://gdpr-info.eu/).
 Currently, only the code for the models, hyperparameter optimisation experiments, and data preprocessing scripts are publicly available.
 Full datasets and results will be available after approval.

-### Publication
+### 🏆 Publication

-The [paper](https://www.sciencedirect.com/science/article/pii/S2666546824000995) has been published in the **JCR Q1** Elsevier journal 'Energy and AI'.
+🎊 The [paper](https://www.sciencedirect.com/science/article/pii/S2666546824000995) has been published in the **JCR Q1** Elsevier journal 'Energy and AI' 🎉.

-The [preprint](https://arxiv.org/abs/2405.10452) is available on arXiv.
+🔥 The [preprint](https://arxiv.org/abs/2405.10452) is available on arXiv 🚀.

-### How to Use
+### ⚙️ How to Use

-#### Creating a Python 3.8 Environment
+#### Creating a 🐍 Python 3.8 Environment

 To ensure compatibility with the code, it is recommended to create a Python 3.8 virtual environment.
 Follow these steps: